-Mr. Elmi is responsible for day-to-day management of the Fund focusing on asset allocation, interest rate strategy and security selection.
-He has been with the Adviser or an affiliate since 2013; has worked in investment management since 2000; has managed investment portfolios since 2016.
-Education; B.Sc., M.Sc., University of London.
+Mr. McGinley is Head of the Trade Finance Team and is responsible for day-to-day management of the Project and Trade Finance Affiliated Fund focusing on asset allocation, interest rate strategy and security selection.
+He has been with the Adviser or an affiliate since 2004; has worked in investment management since 2005; has managed investment portfolios since 2009.
+Education: B.S., University of Pittsburgh; M.P.I.A., University of Pittsburgh.

-The Fund's SAI provides additional information about the Portfolio Managers' compensation, management of other accounts and ownership of securities in the Fund.
+The Fund's SAI provides additional information about the Fund's and affiliated fund's Portfolio Managers' compensation, management of other accounts and ownership of securities in the Fund.